awslabs/aws-vpn-migration-scripts/README.md

 ## License

-This library is licensed under the Amazon Software License.
+This library is licensed under the Apache 2.0 License.

 ## Scripts Used for Migration